 - Cut up to ½” of damaged section and surrounding pipe out using the tube cutter.

-- Dry the new openings created by cutting away the damaged section.
-Stuff each side with the cotton rags to keep them from getting wet again.
+- Dry the new openings and stuff each side with the cotton rags to keep them from getting wet again.
 Only remove these cotton rags right before you solder.

 - Measure the gap created by removing the damaged section.

 - Measure and cut a replacement section of sweat coupling replacement pipe that’s 1” longer than the gap’s measurement.

 - Smooth the rough edges of the replacement pipe with the cutter.

 - Smooth the rough inner edges of the pipe with the wire fitting brush.